23o4i7/Sean-Sejin-Docs/docs/initializeBot.md

 ## Conclusion
 {: .no_toc }

 Congratulations!
 You've now added some functions to your bot!
-If you want to add more commands, just follow the same steps above, and change the `.setName`, `.setDescription`, and `.reply` fields to whatever parameters you want!
+If you want to add more commands, just follow the same steps above, and change the `.setName`, `.setDescription`, and `.reply` fields to the parameters you want!
+Otherwise, we can power on the bot and interact with it!